-If you have symptoms of a positional headache, it’s important to see your doctor to rule out any serious conditions that need quick treatment, including a CSF leak.
+If you have symptoms of a positional headache, it’s important to see your healthcare provider to rule out any serious conditions that need quick treatment, including a CSF leak.

-During your appointment, your doctor will ask about your symptoms.
+During your appointment, your healthcare provider will ask about your symptoms.
 Make sure to tell them what seems to make the pain go away, such as standing up or lying down.

-If they suspect you may have a CSF leak or tumor, they may do an MRI scan of your head and spine.
+If they suspect you have a CSF leak or tumor, they may do an MRI scan of your head and spine.
 This will help them see your meninges and identify any areas of unusual pressure, which could indicate a leak.
-They might also use a myelogram.
-This is a type of imaging test that involves a combination of contrast dye in your spine and an X-ray or CT scan.

 CSF leak treatment

-In other cases, your doctor might be able to surgically repair the hole, especially if they know its exact location.
+In other cases, your healthcare provider might be able to surgically repair a very large hole, especially if they know its exact location.

-If you have a tumor or colloidal cyst, your doctor might remove it with surgery.
+If you have a tumor or colloidal cyst, your healthcare provider might remove it with surgery.
 However, if it’s small, they may decide to just keep an eye on it and prescribe medication to help manage your symptoms in the meantime.

 - increasing your salt and water intake